pavankat/quick_target/README.md

 * https://rubygems.org/gems/quick_target

+EASILY

-* easily use SQL queries from an admin panel to target an email at a set of users
+* use SQL queries from an admin panel to target an email at a set of users

-* easily use templates for your emails
+* use templates for your emails

-* easily import images to use from Amazon s3
+* import images to use from Amazon s3 into your emails

-* easily schedule these email campaigns and cancel upcoming ones
+* schedule these email campaigns and cancel upcoming ones

-* easily let users unsubscribe or change email preferences with 2 clicks from the email (no authentication).
+* let users unsubscribe or change email preferences with 2 clicks from the email (no authentication).

-* notification system that doubles notifications for email notifications and in site notifications
+* includes a notification system that doubles the records for email notifications and in site notifications

+* rake tasks to handle all of it

 * utilizes MiniTest for coverage